flex-development/JIME-P001/packages/api/docs/CONTRIBUTING.md

 [Google Analytics][5] is a web analytics service that tracks and reports website traffic.

-The FCT API uses the [Measurement Protocol for Universal Analytics][6] to track API requests, success responses, and errors.
+KAPI uses the [Measurement Protocol for Universal Analytics][6] to track API requests, success responses, and errors.

 **Environment Variables**